3liz/lizmap-documentation/DEV.md

 1. In the server configuration, change the target of the symbolic link 'current'
 1. Copy the `source/lizmap_versions.json` into all other branches, it should be the same for all.

+## Archive an old version

+1. Checkout the branch
+1. `./update_from_transifex.sh -f
+1. `git commit -am 'Archive LWC BRANCH translations, EOL'`
+1. Remove all ressources on Transifex for the BRANCH